wagov/wasocshared/docs/guidelines/patch-management.md

 # Patch Management Guideline

 This guideline is intended to define a pragmatic target for effective patch management and associated tools for most use cases.
+This guide is primarily focused on routine patching as defined within [NIST Special Publication 800-40r4](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-40r4.pdf) (Guide to Enterprise Patch Management Planning: Preventive Maintenance for Technology).

 ## Small / hybrid scenarios